New customers only signing up using promo code VAL225. Bet must be placed in first 7 days of account opening. T&Cs apply.

 - Previous Best:

-I am usually against the Ladbrokes Trophy (formerly the Hennessy) form in the Welsh National as we had to go back to 1987 to find the last winner to run in that Newbury handicap including 12 favourites or second-favourites as horses to run well there on usually-testing ground find it hard to recover in time for another brutal test a month later but Native River completed the Newbury-Chepstow double last season thus emulating Playschool.
+I am usually against the Ladbrokes Trophy form in the Welsh National as we had to go back to 1987 to find the last winner to run in that Newbury handicap including 12 favourites or second-favourites as horses to run well there on usually-testing ground find it hard to recover in time for another brutal test a month later.
+However, Colin Tizzard has cracked the Welsh National twice in the last three years with horses who finished in the first two at Newbury.
+Native River completed the Newbury-Chepstow double three years ago thus emulating Playschool but he was a Gold Cup winner in waiting who was 8lb ‘well in’ even after his penalty so was prepared to treat that as a one off.
+However, his stablemate Elegant Escape went one place better here than in the Ladbrokes Trophy last season.

-Winners from outside the handicap are not uncommon and Mountainous became the latest four years ago winning being 5lb wrong at the weights.
-After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last six winners have carried no more than 10st 1lb.
+Winners from outside the handicap are not uncommon though and Mountainous became the latest six years ago winning being 5lb wrong at the weights.
+After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last eight winners have carried no more than 10st 1lb.

-The Lee family have won three of the last six runnings, two for Richard and one for Kerry Lee in her debut season holding the licence two years ago.
+The Lee family have won three of the last eight runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
 Venetia Williams has twice been successful and Paul Nicholls has won this slog twice including saddling a 1-2-3 in 2005.
 He has come very close twice since supplying the runner-up in photo finishes.
 Jonjo O’Neill has also landed the spoils twice since the turn of the century for J P McManus.
+The Irish have won two of the last 11 runnings.

-The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just two placed runners from their last 37 contenders.
+The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 40 contenders, though one of those was Ramses De Teille who finished second last season.
 Northern raiders have also failed to come to terms with this race of late.
-Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including three beaten favourites.
+Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including four beaten favourites, the Sue Smith-trained Vintage Clouds being the latest two years ago.

 At a glance summary